 Functional Fitness meets each Monday and Thursday from 10:15 to 11:15 am in the Garden Room, Smith 124.
 The class offers exercise opportunities for older adults and is covered by Silver Sneakers and other insurance programs.

 The Sadye Bowles Fund is available to assist adults over age 55 who live with fifty miles of Greensboro pay for necessary care in the home or in a care facility.
 Preference is given to FPC members.
 Financial need is also a requirement.
 Pleases call Maggie Turner, Sadye Bowles Fund director, for an application or if you need additional information at (336) 478-4724.

 First Friends are trained lay people from the congregation who offer a thoughtful and loving presence in members’ lives who are in need of friendship, support, nurture, and encouragement.

-On communion Sundays following the 10:30 worship service, elders take this sacrament to members who are unable to attend worship.
+On Communion Sundays following the 10:30 am worship service, elders take this sacrament to members who are unable to attend worship.